liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/02-config-files/02-factory-configurations.markdown

 +$$$

 **Note:** Some System Settings entries (like the CXF Endpoints entry) don't ship with a configuration file, so anything you create is the first occurrence.
-However, if you configure one and export it to obtain the `.config` file, it's not named `-default.config`.
+However, if you configure one and export it to obtain the `.config` file, it doesn't use the `-default.config` naming convention.
 Instead it's given a guaranteed unique identifier for its subname, like this:

     com.liferay.portal.remote.cxf.common.configuration.CXFEndpointPublisherConfiguration-a6f67e48-6dca-49c6-bf6b-8fd5e6016b2d.config